Discretionary housing payments

 Who can get a discretionary payment?

-Currently only tenants in the private sector can get discretionary payments, but there are proposals to make it available for social tenants from April 2013.
+Currently only tenants in the private sector can get discretionary payments.

 What exactly is a discretionary payment?